Self-Defense 101 — Week 1 Homework

 - you want to go THROUGH the target, rather than merely strike the surface

 - You began practicing aspects of body language that will make you a “harder” target.
+Your open and expansive body language.
 These include:

 - back straight